abridgel-zz/katacoda-scenario/contrast-demo/webgoat-demo-2/step3.md

 Populate the contrast_security.yaml file with these values.
 You can use the KataKoda Editor in the top right portion of this screen.
 To see /root/contrast in the directory structure and be able to access the YAML file, hit the 'Refresh Tree' button.

-Replace WebGoat_Student## with your student number for example if your student 10 your application name will be "WebGoat_Student10"
+Replace JuiceShop_Student## with your student number for example if your student 10 your application name will be "WebGoat_Student10"

-Also update the standalone_app_name field as this will ensure route coverage is applied to the java application